unccd/Prais4-reporting-manual/introduction.md

 ## Reporting frequency

-By its decision 15/COP.13, the COP approved a four-year frequency for national reporting (table 6).
+By its decision 15/COP.13, the COP approved a four-year frequency for national reporting (Table 6).

 During the 2018 reporting process, Parties reported data and information for the period 2000–2015, which serves as the baseline for SDG indicator 15.3.1 and its sub-indicators.
 After this initial reporting, Parties continue to report the status of land condition and the SDG indicator 15.3.1 every four years, thereby increasing the reporting periods in four-year increments.